Ten

 boss takes money out of your weekly paychecks).
 It took me months to pay

-for them.
-Years later, while working in another shop, I lost the 10-millimeter
+while working in another shop, I lost the 10-millimeter wrench and was

-wrench and was crushed that the set was now incomplete.
-That 10-mm had
+crushed that the set was now incomplete.
+That 10mm had turned thousands

 I called the wrench company and purchased a replacement.
 But it wasn’t